Phase 1: Information Gathering

 Once the site is prepared, planting can begin.

 Plants are sourced from only the most reputable nurseries, including a network of specialty growers throughout Ontario, personally selected, and carefully delivered.
 Key structural plants like specimen trees and shrubs are planted first, with large specimens installed by reputable local contractors.
 When it comes time for the perennial planting, after developing a detailed plant palette and determining the quantities of each species, the perennials and grasses are planted more or less at random.
 This approach, where the planting is laid out intuitively and spontaneously on the ground by the designer, creates a garden that feels authentically natural, without the rigidity or formality of plantings laid out exactly from a plan.

 A garden is only ever as good as the maintenance it receives.
 Even for naturalistic gardens that are planted with durable, long-lived, resilient plants this saying holds true.
 Growing a garden is like raising a child.
 Overindulgence and indifference both lead to failure.
 Intelligent care is the key.

 Once established, the garden is designed to persist on average rainfall, only requiring supplemental water in periods of drought.
-By planting densely weeds have little space to grow and only in the early parts of the year before the plant growth has knit together does careful attention need to be paid to keeping the garden weed-free.
-While the planting is rigorously worked out, plants are living things and even the best laid plans can contain weak links that for one reason or another fail in a garden.
+By planting densely weeds have little space to grow and only in the early parts of the year, before the plant growth has knit together, does careful attention need to be paid to keeping the garden weed-free.
+Plants are living things and even the best laid planting designs can contain weak links that, for one reason or another, fail in a garden.
 Follow up visits to check on the garden’s progress allow for quick responses if changes need to be made.
 Rather than completing a static design that never deviates from the original plan, this ongoing relationship between designer and client makes for a garden that will subtly evolve as it ages, as every good garden should.